efrecon/mqtt2any/README.md

 requested URL and the data to the procedure when it is executed.
-So, for example, if your route contained a plugin specification similar to `myproc!onearg!3@myplugin.tcl`, procedure `myproc` in `myplugin.tcl` would be called with 4 arguments everytime data is available, i.e. the topic, the data itself and `onearg` and `3` as arguments.
+So, for example, if your route contained a plugin specification similar to `myproc!onearg!3@myplugin.tcl`, procedure `myproc` in `myplugin.tcl` would be called with 4 arguments every time data is available, i.e. the topic, the data itself and `onearg` and `3` as arguments.
 Spaces are allowed in arguments, as long as you specify quotes (or curly-braces) around the procedure call construct.